Use discount code: PROMO2122 for a 5% discount

-- Your horse has been examined by a veterinarian who recommends the use of this product based on the diagnosis.
+- Your pet has been examined by a veterinarian, who has recommend this product after diagnosis.

 Feed contains energy in the form of fibres, fats, starch and sugars.
 Horses can effectively digest fats and fats supply 2 to 3 times as much energy.
 Bonpard Muscle is a diet food that is rich in fats and has been specially developed for horses with repeated laminitis or horses that are losing weight.
 This feed is also suitable for horses with a high temperament, horses with stomach ulcers or PPID (Equine Cushing's Disease).

 Bonpard Muscle has a low starch content and a high fat content.
 The high fat percentage is derived from vegetable sources such as soya oil, flax seed oil and sunflower seeds.
 These poly-unsaturated fats stimulate the immune system (Omega 3 and 6 fatty acids) and also contribute to a glossy coat.
 Bonpard Muscle is rich in carefully selected fibres.
 These support a healthy appendix and large intestine fermentation.
 Vitamins, minerals and trace elements have been added to the feed, ensuring that your horse received all of the essential nutrients that it needs.
 For example, Bonpard Muscle has a high Vitamin E and selenium content, as horses that consume more unsaturated fatty acids need more antioxidants.